-The ideal candidate should have a strong background in cultural and environmental heritage writing, reviewing and editing along with an understanding of the importance of reconciliation and traditional ecological ways of knowing.
+The ideal candidate should have a strong background in cultural and environmental heritage writing and an understanding of the importance of reconciliation and traditional ecological ways of knowing.
 They should also have a passion for nature and the outdoors, and a desire to help educate others about the importance of protecting and preserving nature.

 Responsibilities for this position include:

 - Editing and running reconciliation, traditional ecological ways of knowing fact checks for The GPS interpretive app

 - Developing content for the app that is both accurate and engaging

 - Ensuring accuracy in all content related to traditional ecological ways of knowing

 - Collaborating with the app developers and other stakeholders to ensure the accuracy of the app